rhosocial/yii2-user/docs/guide/usage-user.md

 ### Get IP Address used for registration

-if you enabled the IP Address features, it will automatically record the IP address of the user when registering.
+If you enabled the IP Address features, it will automatically record the IP address of the user when registering.
 After that, you can use the following statement to get it: